redhat-developer/odo/.github/PULL_REQUEST_TEMPLATE.md

 How to test changes?

 <!--
-Please descrbe the steps to test the PR
+Please describe the steps to test the PR
 -->